w3f/polkadot-legacy-spec/spec.md

 ]
 ```

-In order to describe the signature format, it is useful to define the `UnsignedTransaction` object which is a `Transaction` with a `nonce`, or index to force an order on transactions coming from the same origin as avoid replay attacks.
+In order to describe the signature format, it is useful to define the `UnsignedTransaction` object which is a `Transaction` with a `nonce`, or index to force an order on transactions coming from the same origin to avoid replay attacks.

 ```
 UnsignedTransaction: [